-One of these rituals could be watching ESPN’s College Gameday: a TV program in which Tim Brando, Lee Corso, and Beano Cook (Lee Corso is the only remaining member of those original three, and he is now accompanied by Kirk Herbstreit and Rece Davis) comment on updates within college football.
+One of these rituals could be watching ESPN’s College Gameday: a TV program that was hosted by Tim Brando, Lee Corso, and Beano Cook (Lee Corso is the only remaining member of those original three, and he is now accompanied by Kirk Herbstreit and Rece Davis), commenting on updates within college football.
 ESPN’s College Gameday first aired in 1987, and since then, it has aired each Saturday morning during college football season, before the games kick off at noon.

 College Gameday Rituals

 Many schools themselves have their own rituals around gamedays, uniting the University and its team through tradition.
 Here’s a list of a few college football gameday rituals.

 Penn State White Out

 The Penn State White Out game started in 2004 in a game against Purdue University, when the student section of the stadium wore all white.
 In 2007, the entire stadium started wearing white, and since then, except for 2010, a “white out” game has been scheduled each season, to keep this fun experience alive and this tradition passed on.

 There is something very moving about seeing an entire stadium wearing white.
 It brings a kind of togetherness into a game meant to pit one half of the stadium against the other.
 The Penn State White Out is a good example of some of the powerful moments sports can bring into our lives.
 An added bonus—the white aesthetic also looks pretty fantastic on Penn State Nittany Lions gear.

 University of Southern California’s football team has a rather original tradition, known as the Tommy Trojan field stabbing.
 At the end of USC’s marching band’s performance, the drum major—who is appointed months before in a practice meant only to pick Tommy Trojan—will stab the opposing team’s side of the field with the sword that they use to command the band.